gnolang/blog/posts/2024-05-28_gno-golang-serbia/README.md

 - GnoVM & Gno.land Development:
-  - The team took the opportunity to deal with priority PRs during the retreat, such as the [Gno Type Check PR](https://github.com/gnolang/gno/pull/1426) by
-@itsmaxwell, which will add full type checking to the VM.
+  - The team took the opportunity to deal with priority PRs during the retreat, such as the [Gno Type Check PR](https://github.com/gnolang/gno/pull/1426) by [@itzmaxwell](https://github.com/ltzmaxwell), which will add full type checking to the VM.
 The team has also added GoReleaser to the monorepo in preparation for the upcoming Test4 milestone, and the first
 [nightly Gno build](https://github.com/gnolang/gno/releases/tag/v0.1.0-nightly.20240523) was released.